HarryStevens/-DEPRECATED-strings/README.md

 <a name="includes" href="#includes">#</a> strings.<b>includes</b>(<i>string</i>, <i>string</i>[, <i>boolean</i>])

-Tests whether a string includes another string.
+Tests whether a string includes a substring.
 Defaults to case sensitive, but you can set the third argument to <i>true</i> for case insensitive.

 ```js
 strings.includes("Hello world", "WO"); // false